How will my student loan be paid?

 New students can apply for their funding before they hold a confirmed offer for a University place, they should apply for funding for their first choice University/course.
 By applying earlier it means your funding will be ready for the start of term.
 If you leave it later (i.e. after the deadline) having your funding ready for the start of term is not guaranteed.
 Should you change your mind about which university or course you wish to attend, your Student Funding application can be amended at a later date.

-Student Finance England expect to open for applications for the 2017/18 academic session in early 2017 and the deadlines for applications for which they will guarantee payments at the start of the academic year are
+The application cycle for funding through Student Finance England for the 2018/19 academic session is now open.
+The deadlines for applications for which they will guarantee payments at the start of the academic year are

 Student Finance Wales, Northern Ireland and the Students Awards Agency for Scotland dates differ slightly – please visit their websites directly for the most up-to-date information.